Child Care Resource & Referral ProgramChild Care

 In addition, CHS provides a quarterly newsletter to child care providers in the Greater Long Beach, Orange County, San Diego County, Ventura County, Yuba County, and Sutter County areas.
 The newsletter contains helpful information about child development issues, child health, curriculum activities, and many other relevant topics.
 CHS also provides a biannual newsletter for parents regarding parenting and career issues, recipes, activity ideas, and more.

-Last year alone, CHS provided over 5,600 requests for child care and 115 workshops, with more than 1,100 attendees.
+Last year alone, CHS responded to over 4,250 requests for child care referrals, and provided 98 workshops to over 1,100 attendees.
 In addition, over 470 parents and child care providers visited our resource libraries.
 We also provided technical assistance to over 13,800 parents and child care providers.

 Workshops & Training